alexzhangs/xsh/README.md

 └── xsh.lib
 ```

-Let each of your functions be a single `.sh` file, named as the same as the function name, put them under the directory `functions`, you are free to organize the sub directories, the sub directory in this sample is `string` and `log`, they are called `packages`.
+Let each of your functions be a single `.sh` file, named as the same as the function name, put them under the directory `functions`, you are free to organize the subdirectories, the subdirectory in this sample is `string` and `log`, they are called `packages`.